dedaluz/jamiecurle/jamiecurle/content/blog/flask-and-speed.md

   - flask
 ---

-This site is now running on Flask and hosted with [webfaction][0] on one of their Amsterdam machines.
+This site is now running on [Flask][5] and hosted with [webfaction][0] on one of their Amsterdam machines.
 This is departure from the previous version which was running on Django and hosted on a [Zerigo VPS][1].

 ## Why Change?